Overcome procrastination and anxiety — follow through on your creative habit

 We all have this inner monologue about how we live our days.
 Sometimes it’s neutral: “Noon.
 OK, what’s for lunch, then?”

 Minimizing that stream of abuse you direct at yourself is absolutely possible, and it’s not a trivial activity.
+Anxiety and procrastination don’t just get in the way of your work.
+They get in the way of your life.
 It’s a mental health issue, a physical health issue, and a huge contributor to how in control you feel over your life.
 When you follow through on your creative habit, you begin to build the kind of trust in yourself that will change your entire relationship with your work.